Lawyer: Trump exceeded power by reversing Obama drilling ban

 - Sprint is throttling Microsoft’s Skype service, study finds

-Assistant U.S. Attorney General Jeffrey Wood countered that the law is meant to be flexible and sensible and is not intended to bind a president when determining offshore stewardship.
+Acting Assistant U.S. Attorney General Jeffrey Wood countered that Grafe and others were misinterpreting the intent of the law, written in 1953.
+He said it is meant to be flexible and sensible and not intended to bind one president with decisions made by the previous one when determining offshore stewardship as needs and realities change over time.

-Note: This story has been corrected to show Wood’s title as acting assistant attorney general.
+He said the plaintiffs were “simply wrong.”
+The U.S. Department of Justice declined to make Wood available for comment following the hearing.

+In the government’s response to the lawsuit, it said only allowing presidents to take land out of consideration for development “is one-way ratchet that broadly authorizes any one President to limit the national potential for leasing, exploration, and development in the OCS for all time while simultaneously tying the hands of that same President and all future presidents, even if those limits prove unwise or contrary to the critical national priorities that OCSLA advances, including energy development and national security.”